If I could tell you one thing today, it would be this: You don’t have to be anything more than you already are in order to be enough.

 The first time I remember really battling feelings of inadequacy was when I became a wife and mom.

-Before that, I’d been a fairly confident teen and young adult, and outside of my parents, I didn’t have anyone to be “enough” FOR.
+I had insecurities like anybody else, but overall, I was a reasonably self-assured teen and young adult.
+Outside of my parents, I didn’t have anyone to be “enough” FOR.

 But once I had my own family, I found myself needing to be enough FOR THEM.